Echoic memory: Neurological basis

 Auditory sensory memory has been found to be stored in the primary auditory cortex contralateral to the ear of presentation.
 This echoic memory storage involves several different brain areas, due to the different processes it is involved in.
 The majority of brain regions involved are located in the prefrontal cortex as this is where the executive control is located, and is responsible for attentional control.
-The phonological store and the rehearsal system appear to be a left-hemisphere based memory system as increased brain activity has been observed in these areas.
+The phonological store and the rehearsal system appear to be a left-hemisphere-based memory system as increased brain activity has been observed in these areas.
 The major regions involved are the left posterior ventrolateral prefrontal cortex, the left premotor cortex, and the left posterior parietal cortex.
 Within the ventrolateral prefrontal cortex, Broca's area is the main location responsible for verbal rehearsal and the articulatory process.
-The dorsal premotor cortex is used in rhythmic organization and rehearsal, and finally the posterior parietal cortex shows a role in localizing objects in space.
+The dorsal premotor cortex is used in rhythmic organization and rehearsal, and finally the posterior parietal cortex is suggested to play a role in localizing objects in space.

 The cortical areas in the brain believed to be involved with auditory sensory memory exhibited by mismatch negativity response have not been localized specifically.
 However results have shown comparative activation in the superior temporal gyrus and in the inferior temporal gyrus.

 Development

 Age-related increases in activation within the neural structures responsible for echoic memory have been observed showing that with age comes increased proficiency in the processing of auditory sensory information.

 Findings of a mismatch negativity study also suggest that the duration of auditory sensory memory increases with age, significantly between the ages of two and six years old from 500-5000ms.
-Children 2 years of age exhibited an mismatch negativity response in interstimulus interval between 500ms and 1000ms.
-Children 3 years old have a mismatch negativity response from 1 to 2 seconds, 4 year olds over 2 seconds, and 6-year-old children from 3 to 5 seconds.
+Children 2 years of age exhibited a mismatch negativity response in the interstimulus interval between 500 ms and 1000 ms. Children 3 years old have a mismatch negativity response from 1 to 2 seconds, 4-year-olds over 2 seconds, and 6-year-old children from 3 to 5 seconds.
 These developmental and cognitive changes occur at a young age, and extend into adulthood until eventually decreasing again at old age.

 Researchers have found shortened echoic memory duration in former late talkers, children with precordial catch syndrome, and oral clefts, with information decaying before 2000 ms. However this reduced echoic memory is not predictive for language difficulties in adulthood.